shanerowden/bbatch/README.md

 ### UTILITY:
 To get the most use out of this tool right now, you should have a directory full of other directories with many files inside of them that you would like to pull out and organize in the project root.
-Right now it will not walk subdirs inside of subdirs -- it's active pulling files to the project root from only one level of directory depth
+Right now it will not walk subdirs inside of subdirs -- it's actively pulling files to the project root from only one level of directory depth.
+This is mainly because doing more than that at one time means putting more effort into making sure files can get unique names.

 ### PREREQUISITES